gkarg/ssl-book/README.md

 ## Python

+### pip

+There are two options, the better one:

+`pip install some-library config --global http.sslVerify false`

+And the more troublesome:

+`pip install some-library --trusted-host example.org`

+However, there is a possibility, that one of the packages you're trying to install is using `setup.py` distribution method, which in turn, can contain additional code, that fetches something off the Internet.
+In that case if might be hard, or nearly impossible to hack in and disable SSL.
+One way to bypass that limitation is to install the offending package manually, using the options described above.

 ### In your own code

 The most general approach, in python, is to create a custom `SSLContext` and then pass it to whatever